1921 South American Championship squads

 These are the squads for the countries that played in the 1921 South American Championship.
-The participating countries were Argentina, Brazil, Chile and Uruguay.
+The participating countries were Argentina, Brazil, Paraguay and Uruguay.
 The teams plays in a single round-robin tournament, earning two points for a win, one point for a draw, and zero points for a loss.

 Argentina

 Head Coach: n/i (Note: The first appointed coach of the Argentina national team was Ángel Vásquez in 1924.)